Check the Battery Level of Bluetooth Devices Connected to a Mac

 All connected Bluetooth accessories will show a Battery Level here as a percentage, though it won’t provide a time estimate of what’s remaining like the standard battery indicator for portable Macs would.
 Regardless, this is the absolute easiest and fastest way to check on a wireless bluetooth devices battery life.
 If you don’t want to use the Bluetooth menu bar management item for whatever reason, you can also rely on the System Preference panel though.

-Seeing Bluetooth Device Battery Levels with System Preferences
+Seeing Bluetooth Device Battery Levels with Mac System Preferences

-The battery level of connected Bluetooth devices can also be checked in System Preferences.
+The battery level of connected Bluetooth devices to a Mac can also be checked in System Preferences.
 But there’s a catch: most devices are going to be found in different places.
 For example, you’ll have to look at “Keyboard” panel to see a Bluetooth keyboards battery level:

 - Go to the Apple menu and go to “System Preferences”